foundation/panini/readme.md

 ## Options

-### `pages`
+### `root`

+**Type:** `String`

-A string containing the root folder all pages live in.
+Path to the root folder all pages live in.
 This option does not pull in the files themselves for processing&mdash;that's what `gulp.src()` is for.
 This setting tells Panini what the common root of your site's pages is.

 ### `layouts`

+**Type:** `String`

-A string containing the path to a directory containing layouts.
+Path to a folder containing layouts.
 Layout files can have the extension `.html`, `.hbs`, or `.handlebars`.
 One layout must be named `default`.
 To use a layout other than the default on a specific page, override it in the Front Matter on that page.

 ```html
 ---